iameddysmith/se_project_aroundtheus/README.md

-# Project 3: Around The U.S.
+# Project 3-7: Around The U.S.

 ### Overview

 - Intro
 - Figma
 - Images
+- OOP
+- Polymorphism
+- Code Refactor

 **Intro**

 This project is made so all the elements are displayed correctly on popular screen sizes.
-We recommend investing more time in completing this project, since it's more difficult than previous ones.
+As we elevate through our different sprints, our goal become clear to be more concise & optimal with our coding.

 **Figma**